-In the last decade, environmental consequences of aircraft operations at airport surfaces (landside and aprons) have not been addressed efficiently at US airports.
-Although many improvements have been done in reducing emissions while airplanes are in flight (such as better airplane desing and cleaner burning engines), these improvements are often reduced at US airports due to inefficient airplane ground operations and the lack of airport control over airplane movements in the apron/ramp areas.
+In the last decade, environmental consequences of aircraft operations at airport-airside surfaces (e.g. taxiways and aprons) have not been addressed efficiently at US airports.
+Although many improvements have been done in reducing emissions while aircraft are in flight (such as better aircraft design and cleaner burning engines), these improvements are often reduced at US airports due to inefficient aircraft ground operations and the lack of airport control over aircraft movements in the apron/ramp areas.
 Recent studies have demonstrated the adverse impacts airports have on local air quality, especially due to emissions of nitrogen oxides and particulate matter from aircraft, which can cause respiratory ailments, and cardiovascular problems in exposed populations (Hudda, 2014).

 Airports are making large efforts to address air pollution and to become more sustainable.
 Airport Sustainability Reports and Climate Action Plans are often effective means to strategically plan for sustainability and reduction in emissions.
-Airports with advanced "achieve zero" goals often have some of the following scopes: achieve net zero energy, achieve zero waste, and achieve carbon neutrality and reduce GHG emissions 50% (from 1990 baseline).
-On of the leading airports in sustainability is SFO, which is planning to "achieve zero" by 2021.
+Airports with advanced "achieve zero" goals often have some of the following scopes: net zero energy, zero waste, and carbon neutrality and reduction of greenhouse gas (GHG) emissions by 50% from 1990 baseline.
+One of the leading airports in sustainability is San Francisco International Airport (SFO), which is planning to "achieve zero" by 2021.
 This means that the airport is exploring options that will reduce aircraft emissions on the ground, including emissions at a gate.
-We use SFO as a case study to understand current issues with managing and monitoring Auxilary Power Units (APUs) that airplanes use while being parked at a gate; and to understand how the alternative 400 Hz power, provided by an airport, can replace the use of APUs.
+We use SFO as a case study to understand current issues with managing and monitoring Auxilary Power Units (APUs) that aircraft use while being parked at a gate; and to understand how the alternative 400 Hz power, provided by an airport, can replace the use of APUs.

-Before 400 Hz power was installed at SFO, aircraft had to use their auxiliary power unit (APU) to power their electrical equipment while at a gate.
-The APU provides electrical power for functions other than propulsion, so it allows the aircraft's main engines to be turned off.
+Before 400 Hz power was installed at SFO, aircraft had to use their APUs to power their electrical equipment while at a gate.
+The APU provides electrical power for functions other than propulsion, allowing the aircraft's main engines to be turned off.
 APUs are powered by jet fuel, which still cause air pollution, noise pollution and increased costs.
 400 Hz cables provide an alternative green and low-cost power directly from an airport's power grid, eliminating the need for aircraft to use APUs during the deplaning and enplaning processes.